 The economy class cabin starts behind door 2.
-Finnair does not have a premium economy product, offering only two classes.
+Finnair does not have a premium economy product on this configuration, offering only two classes.
 Seats are standard 3x3x3 on the A350.
 As you can see from the photos, each passenger receives their own blanket.
 In the very forward part of the economy class cabin are seats which offer additional leg room.